fmalina/revisions-blocl/activism/thelongdepression.md

 dollar will have emerged by 2020.
 And the debt crisis will have been resolved by 2030.

-As the euro descends into chaos, don’t be surprised if vicious, extremist conspiracy theories, which are such a large part of the continent’s past, come back to the fore.
+As the euro descends into chaos, don't be surprised if vicious, extremist conspiracy theories, which are such a large part of the continent’s past, come back to the fore.